 What are your plans for expansion?

-At Steam Whistle, we are constantly seeking new and innovative ways to expand our market share while staying focused on brewing Canada's Premium Craft Beer.
+At Steam Whistle, we are constantly seeking new and innovative ways to expand our market share while staying focused on brewing Canada's Premium Pilsner.
 Steam Whistle has experienced exponential growth since its inception in 2000 and continues to do so.

 Do you pasteurize your Steam Whistle Pilsner?

 We believe in staying true to the traditional Pilsner brewing process, which does not include pasteurization.
 (Pasteurization is a heat process used to extend shelf life of food products, but we don't like the effects heat has on the beer's taste).
 Instead, we use a 3 step filtration process to ensure quality and consistency in every batch of beer we brew.
 In addition, we diligently monitor our date codes to ensure that only the freshest Steam Whistle is being served at all times.

 What is the best way to store Steam Whistle?

 Steam Whistle is best stored in a cold, dark space until cracked open and enjoyed.

 Isn't Steam Whistle just a summer beer?